 2) The most unexpected geometric consequence is the connection of the theory of gaps of Orlov spectra to questions of rationality.
 Based on work of Bondal, A. Kuznetsov and Orlov, rationality enters category theory by way of semi-orthogonal decompositions.
-We demonstrate that, in many cases, the maximal gap of the Orlov spectrum of a triangulated category is bounded above by the maximal Rouquier dimension of its semi-orthogonal components. \begin{theorem} Suppose $\langle \mathcal A_1 , \ldots , \mathcal A_n \rangle$ is a semi-orthogonal decomposition of $\mathcal T$ and $\mathcal G:= G_1 \oplus \cdots \oplus G_n$ is a generator of $\mathcal T$ with $G_i \in \mathcal A_i$.
-By performing a series of mutations to dual decompositions, we get a set of generators.
-These generators give a subset of the Orlov spectrum, in which there is no gap greater than the maximum of the generation times of the $G_i$ in $\mathcal A_i$. \end{theorem} \begin{remark} The generators obtained from the construction in the previous theorem only provide an upper bound on the length of the gaps.
-In general, it seems likely that the gaps are indeed smaller. \end{remark} Now, in light of the above theorem, we propose the following conjectures: \begin{introconjecture} Let $X$ be a smooth algebraic variety and $\langle \mathcal A_1 , . . . , \mathcal A_n \rangle$ be a semi-orthogonal decomposition of $\dbcoh{X}$.
-The length of any gap in the spectrum of $\dbcoh{X}$ is at most the minimum of the maximal Rouquier dimension amongst the $\mathcal A_i$ and the maximal gap amongst the $\mathcal A_i$. \end{introconjecture} \begin{introconjecture} If $\mathcal A$ has a gap of length at least $s$, then so does $\dbcoh{X}$. \end{introconjecture} These have the following nice corollaries: \begin{corollary} Suppose Conjectures~\ref{conj: dimension} and~\ref{conj: gaps SO} hold.
+We demonstrate that gaps on certain intervals of the spectrum are obstructed by semi-orthogonal decompositions whose components have small Rouquier dimension. \begin{theorem} Suppose $\langle \mathcal A_1 , \ldots , \mathcal A_n \rangle$ is a semi-orthogonal decomposition of $\mathcal T$ and $\mathcal G:= G_1 \oplus \cdots \oplus G_n$ is a generator of $\mathcal T$ with $G_i \in \mathcal A_i$.
+By performing a series of mutations to dual decompositions, we get a collection of generators.
+These generators give a sequence of elements in the Orlov spectrum, on which there is no gap greater than any of the generation times of the $G_i$. \end{theorem} Now, in light of the above theorem, we propose the following conjectures: \begin{conjecture} Let $X$ be a smooth algebraic variety and $\langle \mathcal A_1 , . . . , \mathcal A_n \rangle$ be a semi-orthogonal decomposition of $\dbcoh{X}$.
+The length of any gap in $\dbcoh{X}$ is at most the maximal Rouquier dimension amongst the $\mathcal A_i$. \end{conjecture} \begin{conjecture} Let $X$ be a smooth algebraic variety.
+If $\mathcal A$ is an admissible subcategory of $\dbcoh{X}$, then the length of any gap of $\mathcal A$ is at most the maximal length of any gap of $\dbcoh{X}$.
+Conversely, if $\mathcal A$ has a gap of length at least $s$, then so does $\dbcoh{X}$. \end{conjecture} These have the following nice corollaries: \begin{corollary} Suppose Conjectures~\ref{conj: dimension} and~\ref{conj: gaps SO} hold.